A Complete Guide to What Are Chipotle Peppers? Learn how to use chipotle pepper, control the spice level, and how to

 - Working with dried peppers, you need to rehydrate them.
 Soak the dried peppers in hot water until soft.
 Wait 10 minutes, then remove the seeds, rib, and stem.

 Tip: You can grind dried chipotle into a chipotle powder or paste.
 Warning: I suggest wearing a mask when grinding dried peppers; the mask helps you not to breathe in the spicy air particles.

 The method to determine the spice level of pepper or chile is done using the Scoville scale.
 The jalapeno isn't super spicy and is considered medium-low in the way of spiciness.

-- most widely used chile pepper the Jalapeno is a medium-sized chili pepper, mature it is 2–3½ inches long and is commonly picked and consumed while still green, occasionally it is allowed to fully ripen and turn a beautiful crimson red.
-One of the most, if not the most common chiles in the United States, it is a staple of many tailgates.
+- The most widely used chile pepper, the Jalapeno, is a medium-sized chili pepper.
+When mature, mature it is 2–3½ inches long and is commonly picked and consumed while still green; occasionally, it is allowed to fully ripen and turn a beautiful crimson red.
+One of the most, if not the most, common chiles in the United States, it is a staple of many tailgates.

 Want to learn more about Jalapeno Peppers?

 Visit our post: How Hot Are Jalapeno Peppers